 How to take care of kittens without a mother

-Kittens still need a clean, warm environment to live in.
+They still need a clean, warm environment to live in

 Over time, you can add a small amount of wet kitten food to the milk and slowly reduce the amount of milk until the kitten is just eating solids.
 You can then introduce biscuits/kibble- you may need to soak it, to begin with.
 Remember that kittens of this age still need feeding regularly – small amounts 6-8 times a day are ideal.

 You should feed your kitten a commercially available kitten wet food from a reputable supplier, as these producers have done the research and are legally required to provide complete, balanced diets.
-Home-made diets are not recommended as they run the risk of imbalances which may be impossible to correct later on.
+Home-made diets are not recommended as they run the risk of imbalances that may be difficult or impossible to correct later on.

 You may find a specific weaning diet to be helpful if you’re feeding kittens at 4 weeks.
-Royal Canin make ‘Babycat’ mousse, which is great for weaning kittens.
+Royal Canin makes ‘Babycat’ mousse, which is great for weaning kittens.
 Once these kittens reach 8-12 weeks, they can go onto a normal kitten food.

 Keeping your kitten lean

 It is important to keep your kitten lean It is important to keep your kitten lean in the first few months of life, to reduce the risk of future health problems as low as possible, as high body fat is a marker for a number of diseases, including heart disease and diabetes.
-Be aware that neutering (also known as spaying) lowers the amount of calories your kitten needs to grow.
+Be aware that neutering (also known as spaying) lowers the number of calories your kitten needs to grow.

 Kittens are very susceptible to infections which can give them tummy upsets and diarrhea.
-It is important that their environment and all equipment used is kept clean and regularly disinfected.
+It is important that their environment and all equipment used are kept clean and regularly disinfected.